Our Position on Catastrophic Risk from AI

 ⏳ What About Timelines?

 There is no consensus on how soon we may face these risks.
 Some say decades.
 Others suggest much sooner.
+Some predict before 2030.
 We don’t take a fixed position on timing.

 Instead, we focus on what we can do – right now.